Kizaki

 Download Flow

-1. the principal reads an entity row they are allowed to see
+1. The principal reads an entity row they can access

 Authorization